aaditya29/React-Tutorial/src/Notes/notes.md

 7. Tags are elements:<br>
    JSX Tags map to calls to `React.createElement().`<br>
    Use lowercase tags `<lowercase/>` when you need a DOM elements, and Capitalized tags `<Capitalized/>` for component elements.

+## Nested Components And Tools

+In React, we can nest components inside within one another.
+This helps in creating more complex **_User Interfaces_**.
+The components that are nested inside parent components are called child components.
+Import and Export keywords facilitate nesting of the components.<br>